kayung-developer/FastApi-App/PACKAGES.md

-# Packages Used in FastAPI Geospatial Application
+# Packages Used in FastAPI Application

 This document outlines the key Python packages used in the FastAPI Geospatial Application, along with their purposes and recommended versions.